 Resizing many images or getting exact photo size in centimeters or inches should not be a problem or consume a lot of time.
 When you are working on a project that requires specific photos with specific dimensions, you want to be able to resize, rotate, and manipulate images as required, without losing any quality.
-SoftOrbits offers a fully automatic software option to do that job with many extra features.
+SoftOrbits offers a fully automatic image resizer in cm software option to do that job with many extra features.

-How to use Batch Picture Resizer to get exact photo size in CM or Inches
+How to use Image Resizer in CM

 Add photos into the program